-Tertulia LLC supports the use of Spanish as a vibrant language for culture, commerce, and community building in West Michigan and beyond.
+Tertulia supports the use of Spanish as a vibrant language for culture, commerce, and community building in West Michigan and beyond.

 What is a “vibrant language?”